Stretch your shins, avoid splints

 Tip: you can actually pick up marbles or similarly sized items if the action helps you to perform the stretch correctly.

-If you’re suffering from, or are prone to developing, shin splints, wear Enertor Comfort insoles.Their patented D3O shock absorption material, means that they can protect your shins by absorbing the shock that your muscles aren’t.
+If you’re suffering from, or are prone to developing, shin splints, wear Enertor Walking insoles.Their innovative PX1 shock absorption material, means that they can protect your shins by absorbing the shock that your muscles aren’t.

 For more information on the prevention and treatment of shin splints, visit our injury advice page.